Soundoffear/pdsnd_github/README.md

-### Date created
+### Project has been created on 3rd April 2019
-Include the date you created this project and README file.

-### Project Title
+### Project Title: Bike Share Data
-Replace the Project Title

 ### Description
-Describe what your project is about and what it does
+This project is to provide insight about how bikes are used around Chicago, Washington and New Your File

 ### Files used
-Include the files used
+Data files are not included in this repository. bikeshare_2.py contains the code required to do the analisys

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+Udacity for creating this amazing course.